- For Home

 - Addressing global health and education issues through social innovation

-Building on the size and scale of our company and our deep history in global citizenship, we are uniquely positioned to create these positive outcomes.
-Our approach to global citizenship includes:
+Building on the size and scale of our company and our deep history as a global citizen, we are uniquely positioned to advance solutions that improve lives and make the world a better place.
+Our approach includes:

 - People Our 331,800 dedicated employees worldwide are committed to making a difference.
-Global citizenship improves our competitiveness and our ability to attract and retain the best people.
+Engaging their talents in HP Living Progress improves our competitiveness and our ability to attract and retain the best people.

 - Partnerships Our collaborative spirit creates powerful partnerships across institutions, industries, sectors, and borders.
 These improve our collective capability to address the serious challenges that the world faces.